hzeller/simple-fasm/README.md

 // Parse FPGA assembly file, send parsed values to "parse_callback".
 // The "content" is the buffer to parse; last line needs to end with a newline.
 // Errors/Warnings are reported to "errstream".
-// Attributes are not handled and skipped gracefully.
 //
-// The "feature" string_view passed into the callback function is not ephemeral
-// but backed by the original content, so it is valid for the lifetime of
+// If the optional "annotation_callback" is provided, it receives annotations
+// in {...} blocks.
+Quotes around value is removed, escaped characters are
-// "content".
+// preserved.
 //
+// The "feature" string_view as well as "name" and "value" for the callbacks
+// are guranteed to not be ephemeral but backed by the original content,
+// so it is valid for the lifetime of "content".
+//
 // If there are warnings or errors, parsing will continue if possible.
 // The most severe issue found is returned.
 //
 // Spec: https://fasm.readthedocs.io/en/latest/specification/syntax.html
 ParseResult parse(std::string_view content, FILE *errstream,
-                  const ParseCallback &parse_callback);
+                  const ParseCallback &parse_callback,
+                  const AnnotationCallback &annotation_callback = {});
 ```

 ## Build and Test